TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v15
+## Changed in v19

-* Add the Honor Our Ancestors achievement to Ohn'ahran Plains
-* Don't show highlight-only routes on the minimap
+* Adding of various rares and treasures across all zones